 At this stage, those with the functional role in DfS that equipped with strategic design & construction knowledge and experience is appointed by Client to conduct tender evaluation.
-The accreditation of those involved in functional role of DfS can be covered in two ways - engaging with CIC to set up an accreditation scheme as used in UK under the Safety Scheme In Procurement (SSIP) where individuals and organisations require to provide evidence and are assessed annually and / or as undertaken in Singapore where the DfS professional has to have attended an accredited course and passed an assessment in the last 5 years.
+The accreditation of those involved in functional role of DfS can be covered in two ways - engaging with CIC to set up an accreditation scheme as used in UK under the Safety Scheme In Procurement (SSIP) where individuals and organisations require to provide evidence and are assessed annually and / or as undertaken in Singapore where the DfS Professional has to have attended an accredited course and passed an assessment in the last 5 years.
 It should not only include the considerations of tender price competitiveness, but also the safety and health performance of the tenderers and whether the tenders conform to the specifications, terms and conditions laid down in the tender documents.
 The detailed requirements on the tenderer's qualification (i.e. skills, knowledge, experience related to the project) are stipulated in the tender documents.
-An interested party may submit the Outline Construction Phase Plan (CPP) with the tender submissions based upon the received Pre-Construction Information (PCI) as well as Design Hazard and Significant Risks Analysis Register from the Client via the Designer.
+An interested party may submit the Outline Construction Information (PCI) as well as Design Hazard and Significant Risks Analysis Register from the Client via the Designer.
 Tenderers are expected to detail their arrangements to manage risks in this document to ensure they comply with their duties in the Contract.